StatsInImaging/statsinimaging.github.io/_posts/2023-11-28-ari-mentored-biostatistics-faculty-program.md

 [https://www.mentalhealthandagingresearch.org/ari].

-A component of ARI, the Mentored Biostatistics Faculty Program, helps build the infrastructure of biostatistical collaborations by offering up to <b>four<\b> junior biostatistics faculty members the opportunity to participate.
+A component of ARI, the Mentored Biostatistics Faculty Program, helps build the infrastructure of biostatistical collaborations by offering up to <b>four</b> junior biostatistics faculty members the opportunity to participate.
 Consistent with the recommendations of the CTSA
 (Clinical and Translational Science Awards) biostatistics consortium, they will shadow senior ARI biostatisticians to observe and practice working with early-career faculty in grant development.
 Plus, they have opportunities to seek input from senior biostatistics faculty on their collaborative roles and career development